cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-using-converter-en.md

 ---
 parent: erc20-converter
-title: Using the ERC20 converter
+title: Using the converter
-description: Ways of using the ERC20 converter
+description: Ways of using the converter
 order: 3
 ---

-## Using the ERC20 converter
+## Using the converter

-Now that you have set up your Metamask account and received some testnet tokens, you can use the [ERC20 converter](http://kovan-bridge.singularitynet.io/) to migrate your ERC20 tokens to Cardano.
+Now that you have set up your Metamask account and received some testnet tokens, you can use the [converter](http://kovan-bridge.singularitynet.io/) to migrate your AGIX tokens to Cardano.

-In this section, we discuss the features of the ERC20 converter and ways of using it.
+In this section, we discuss the features of the converter and ways of using it.